Skip to main content

 Parameters:

-• name: String identifier for the input
+• name: String identifier for the input.
+Convention: lowercase (e.g., value, package, baudrate)

 • type: Expected type (str, int, float, bool, enum, or record type)